Introduction To Multiple Time Frame Analysis

 Using our 4-hour chart we will be analyzing our larger trend direction and market structure while the 30-minute chart will be used to zoom into price action to decipher chart patterns and lastly our 5-minute chart will be used to pinpoint entries while limiting our risk.

 Above is a 4-hour chart of Crude Oil and it clearly shows that an uptrend is in place, defined by a series of higher highs and higher lows.
 These patterns are consistent with the principles of market geometry we have discussed in the past.
 We also drew in an ascending blue trend line connecting the higher lows with each other.

 This is a very basic analysis, but what it tells us is that the trend is up and that we will only look for long positions until the price does the following:

 b) Breaks previous market structure.

-A glimpse at the chart above shows one such instance where price eventually broke the upward sloping blue trend line and previous market structure as indicated by the red horizontal line.
-When this happens it could indicate a short term or long term change in trend and that we should not attempt any long positions for the time being.
+A glimpse at the chart above shows one such instance where the price eventually broke the upward sloping blue trend line and previous market structure as indicated by the red horizontal line.
+When this happens it could indicate a short-term or long-term change in trend and that we should not attempt any long positions for the time being.

 4 Hour Chart Objectives

 Using the 4-hour chart in our example can therefore be used to determine the “bigger picture” trend, what our directional bias should be, and warn us of a potential change in trend.